bridgecrewio/checkov/CONTRIBUTING.md

 pre-commit run -a
 ```

+### Using regex

+Use re.compile for all regex in order to scan them in flake8.

 ### Documentation is awesome

 Contributing to the documentation is not mandatory but it will ensure people are aware of your important contribution.